 Traditional sourcing requires a recruiter to write search strings, scan results page by page, and manually evaluate each profile against their criteria.
 That process works, but it doesn’t scale.
 A single Boolean search on LinkedIn might return 10,000 results.
 How many can you realistically review in a day?

-AI sourcing tools flip this workflow.
+AI-driven sourcing platforms flip this workflow.
 Instead of building search strings, you describe the candidate you need - in plain language or by uploading a job description - and the AI scans a database to surface ranked matches.
-The best tools go beyond keyword matching and evaluate context: career trajectory, skill adjacency, company culture fit, and likelihood to respond.
+The best tools to find passive candidates go beyond keyword matching and evaluate context: career trajectory, skill adjacency, company culture fit, and likelihood to respond.

-Pin's AI sourcing, for example, scans 850M+ candidate profiles with 100% coverage across North America and Europe.
+Pin’s AI sourcing, for example, scans 850M+ candidate profiles with 100% coverage across North America and Europe.
 That database is large enough to handle both hyper-niche specialist roles and high-volume hiring from the same platform - most tools force you to choose one or the other.
+According to Pin’s 2026 user survey, 83% of candidates Pin recommends are accepted into hiring pipelines, the highest acceptance rate of any AI recruiting platform.

 Step 4: What Makes Passive Candidates Reply to Outreach?